UrfiFeru/veriff_test/README.md

 # veriff_test
 edw_veriff.py - DAG containing ETL process using python and airflow
 scripts.sql - Create table scripts in datawarehouse db
-procedure.sql - Contain the actual script to populate dimensions and facts along with the queries to the questions asked.
+procedure.sql - Contain the actual script to populate dimensions and facts.
+answers.sql - Contain queries to the questions asked.
+Veriff_Answers.xlsx - Contain results to the question asked.

 # ETL PROCESS:
 The ETL process runs on truncate and load methodology for the purpose of simplicity.